sl4m/sl4m.github.com/_posts/2010-02-22-how-to-make-github-and-proxy-play-nicely-with-ssh.markdown

   -- ssh
 ---

+*Update*: Scott Chacon recently [posted](http://progit.org/2010/03/04/smart-http.html) about Smart HTTP transport which is basically the ability to perform git commands over HTTP with authentication, but unfortunately, it only works for git clients version 1.6.6 and above.  [msysgit (Git for Windows)](http://code.google.com/p/msysgit/) is currently on version 1.6.5.1.
+I will write a post about it once there's a new version of msysgit.
+[Git for OS X](http://code.google.com/p/git-osx-installer/) has the supported clients.

 [Jeff Tchang](http://returnbooleantrue.blogspot.com/2009/06/using-github-through-draconian-proxies.html) does a pretty nice job explaining how to use git commands via SSH through the corporate proxy on Unix and Windows.
 I'm just going to fill in a few missing gaps.
 This is a straight guide for making git work on Windows in your corporate environment.

 ## What You'll Need